Bishop: Etymology and terminology

-History in Christianity
+Christian episcopal development

 The earliest organization of the Church in Jerusalem was, according to most scholars, similar to that of Jewish synagogues, but it had a council or college of ordained presbyters (πρεσβύτεροι).
 In Acts 11:30 and Acts 15:22, a collegiate system of government in Jerusalem is chaired by James the Just, according to tradition the first bishop of the city.
 In Acts 14:23, the Apostle Paul ordains presbyters in churches in Anatolia.
 The word presbyter was not yet distinguished from overseer (ἐπίσκοπος, later used exclusively to mean bishop), as in Acts 20:17, Titus 1:5–7 and 1 Peter 5:1.
 The earliest writings of the Apostolic Fathers, the Didache and the First Epistle of Clement, for example, show the church used two terms for local church offices—presbyters (seen by many as an interchangeable term with episkopos or overseer) and deacon.

-In the First epistle to Timothy and Epistle to Titus in the New Testament a more clearly defined episcopate can be seen.
+In the First Epistle to Timothy and Epistle to Titus in the New Testament a more clearly defined episcopate can be seen.
 Both letters state that Paul had left Timothy in Ephesus and Titus in Crete to oversee the local church.
 Paul commands Titus to ordain presbyters/bishops and to exercise general oversight.
+John Zizioulas argues that "The task of the Bishop was from the beginning principally liturgical, consisting in the offering of the Divine Eucharist."
+The authorship of both those letters is questioned by many scholars in the field and the question whether they reflect a first or second century structure of church hierarchy is among the arguments used in the debate as to their authenticity.

 Early sources are unclear but various groups of Christian communities may have had the bishop surrounded by a group or college functioning as leaders of the local churches.
 Eventually the head or "monarchic" bishop came to rule more clearly, and all local churches would eventually follow the example of the other churches and structure themselves after the model of the others with the one bishop in clearer charge, though the role of the body of presbyters remained important.

-Eventually, as Christendom grew, bishops no longer directly served individual congregations.
-Instead, the metropolitan bishop (the bishop in a large city) appointed priests to minister each congregation, acting as the bishop's delegate.